CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 - [EF Core Performance Considerations](https://docs.microsoft.com/en-us/ef/core/performance/)

 ---
-# 🚀 Delete Operations in .NET Development: A Comprehensive Guide
+# 🚀 Delete Operations in .NET Development
 In .NET development, deleting data from a database is as important as creating and updating data.
 Efficient and effective delete operations ensure data integrity and support application requirements such as data cleanup, record removal, or soft deletion.
 This guide thoroughly explains delete operations, their characteristics, and how to implement them in .NET—particularly using Entity Framework Core (EF Core).
 We'll cover basic deletion, bulk deletion, and best practices, along with examples, diagrams, and tables for clarity.

 ## 1. What Are Delete Operations?